Jim Gordon - The Good, The Bad And The Ugly

 I do admit that I know nothing of Jim’s current condition, but I support him none the less.
 I sincerely hope that his demons are gone and whatever drove him to commit such a violent act is part of his past.
 I’m pulling for you Jim and look forward to seeing you released one day soon.
 Best of luck with the parole hearings.

 Check out this amazing video of Jim playing during the Mad Dog’s tour.
-With a Little Help from My Friends with Joe Cocker Live at the Fillmore East, March 1970.
+Delta Lady with Joe Cocker Live at the Fillmore East, March 1970.

 More info on Jim can be found at; www.wikipedia.org